Cream of the Crop: 10 Best Farms for Family Fun and Entertainment in NJ

 Conklin Farm U-Pick — Montville

 If large spaces and big crowds overwhelm your little one (or you, for that matter), Conklin is a smaller, more intimate venue that still packs a lot of fun.
 It has all you could ask for: pumpkin picking, a corn maze, train ride, barnyard animals, and hayrides (even a haunted hayride for your older, braver kids), but at a less frenetic pace.
 Plus, a snack shack with hotdogs, hot cider, candy apples, and warm, homemade donuts keeps everyone happy.
-Kids can take a chance at winning a 100-plus pound giant pumpkin at the pumpkin slingshot game.
+Kids can take a chance at winning a 100-plus pound giant pumpkin during the pumpkin slingshot game.

 Demarest Farms — Hillsdale